DarkKnight2000/ADashboard/README.md

 3. Settings : Set the semester and segment dates to get the classes correctly.
 It also has a "reset" button to delete all courses and start fresh.

-> A semester is divided into 3 parts.
+* A semester is divided into 3 parts.
 A course can go from any segment to any other.
-Classes can be added into any one of the segments.
+Classes can be added to a course at any time

+* A class can be scheduled weekly or on a specific date

-> A class turns up in calendar only if the selected date is between that class's segment dates
+* A class turns up in calendar only if the selected date is between that class's segment dates

 # Contribution and Feedback